The Beginning - 2001

 All Coordinators begin each state's campaign with the same Healthy Workplace Bill language.
 We provide each volunteer with extensive information about being a coordinator, along with education and personalized lobbying materials.
 Coordinators then develop common educational materials and annually revise the nuanced talking points to persuade potential sponsors.
 We speak with a single, united (but locally active) voice.

 Without Coordinators, the movement would have ended years ago when the first bill was introduced in California.
-The fact that 21 states have introduced over 60 versions of the Healthy Workplace Bill since the start of our work is a testament to the passion, power, and commitment of the State Coordinator network.
+The fact that more than half of all states have introduced over 60 versions of the Healthy Workplace Bill since the start of our work is a testament to the passion, power, and commitment of the State Coordinator network.

 Coordinators educate lawmakers all year long, orchestrate Lobbying Days at the Capitol, testify at hearings, talk to the press, and represent the movement as voters in their respective states.
 Some maintain websites, Facebook pages, blogs, and organize events during our annual Freedom From Workplace Bullies week.
 Coordinators are extraordinarily effective, despite not donating money to election campaigns.
 They are armed with a moral message.
 Work on the Healthy Workplace Campaign has transformed the lives of many Coordinators.
 They are certainly making a difference for the millions of bullied individuals to whom they have given voice.